gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallNFSHowTo.md

+---
+title: "NFS Installation and Configuration"
+linkTitle: "NFS"
+#weight:
+date: 2021-07-12
+tags:
-# Stroom HOWTO - NFS Installation and Configuration
+  - NFS
+  - installation
+description: >
   The following is a HOWTO to assist users in the installation and set up of NFS to support the sharing of directories in a two node Stroom cluster or add a new node to an existing cluster.
+---

 ## Assumptions
 The following assumptions are used in this document.